nayan-tech/nayan-blog/source/_posts/angular-analytics.md

 ![Google Analytics](/blog/Web/angular-analytics/banner.png)

-In 2018, Google Tag Manager (GTM) became the recommended way to integrate Google Analytics (GA) into the site.
-Here's how to add a new Tag Manager SDK to your Angular app to track standard page views.
+In 2018, Google Tag Manager (GTM) became the best way to integrate Google Analytics (GA) into the your website.
+Here's how to integrate a new Tag Manager SDK to your web app to track page views.

 ## Guessing and setting